OptimalDesignLab/optimaldesignlab-wiki/en/pages/writing.md

 2) In each section, describe (in point/bullet form) what the contents of that section will be.
 3) Place your draft figures in the appropriate sections.

+After you have produced the outline and preliminary results/theory, you should discuss the structure and results with your co-authors (especially me, Prof. Hicken).

 ## Writing the Introduction

 Writing the introduction is probably the hardest part of creating a paper.
 I recently came across a good set of questions, based on those introduced by George H. Heilmeier, that you should make sure you answer (either implicitly or explicitly) in your introduction.
 Here they are: